walaaelgenidy/walaaelgenidy/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=walaaelgenidy&theme=dark&show_icons=true)

 ###
-- 🔭 I’m currently working on Python Automation Scrpting also Bash

-- 👯 I’m looking to work in a MAANG company as a DevOps Engineer
+-  I am a passionate DevOps engineer with expertise in automating, optimizing, and streamlining deployment processes.
+With a strong background in infrastructure as code, CI/CD pipelines, and cloud technologies, I am dedicated to enhancing software delivery practices and ensuring scalability and reliability in production environments.

-- 👯 I’m AWS Certified Solutions Architect Associate , Google Certified Professional Cloud Architect and CKA
+-  I’m AWS Certified Solutions Architect Associate , Google Certified Professional Cloud Architect and CKA

-- 📫 How to reach me: walaaelgenidy@gmail.com
+-  How to reach me: walaaelgenidy@gmail.com
 ###

 🔗 &nbsp;**Connect with me**